dzulfiqarfr/indonesia-recovery-tracker/README.md

 - the layout was updated and now used the [distill](https://rstudio.github.io/distill/);
 - added charts on the Consumer Confidence Index by income group and the Retail Sales Index by category;
 - add charts and tables on inflation, employment and poverty;
-- made the tables filterable and sortable by moving to [reactable](https://glin.github.io/reactable/index.html) from [gt](https://gt.rstudio.com/index.html); and
+- made the tables filterable and sortable by moving to [reactable](https://glin.github.io/reactable/index.html) from [gt](https://gt.rstudio.com/index.html);
-- added links to download datasets and charts
+- added links to download datasets and charts;
 - improved chart tooltips